MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamScheduleShift.md

 Replace an existing shift.
 If the specified shift doesn't exist, this method returns 404 Not found.
 The duration of a shift can't be less than 1 minute or longer than 24 hours.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgGroupTeamScheduleShift](/powershell/module/Microsoft.Graph.Teams/Update-MgGroupTeamScheduleShift?view=graph-powershell-1.0)

 ## SYNTAX